Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description gives a clear use case ('when a hint goes stale, e.g., a profile lost access to a doc') but does not explicitly mention when not to use it or list alternative tools.
+The description gives a clear use case: 'Useful when a hint goes stale (e.g., a profile lost access to a doc).'
+It does not explicitly state when not to use or list alternatives, but the context is clear enough for agents to decide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.